SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudtrail.md

 **Modified Public Objects-Bucket.** Displays modified public objects per object on a timeline using timeslices of one hour as a stacked column chart for the last 24 hours.

 **Modified Public Objects Table.** Displays a table with modified public objects in your S3 bucket, with time, key, bucket name, account ID, region, username, and access key ID for the last 24 hours.

-## Configuring the AWS CloudTrail App in Multiple Environments

-If you have more than one environment that generates CloudTrail data (such as ops, dev, and so on) you’ll need to configure a separate S3 Source for each environment.

-This way, you’ll have the three App Dashboards for each environment.

-To avoid confusion, and in order to identify which environment is generating data, you should name each S3 Source with the environment's name.
-For example, you might name your Sources as something like: `CloudTrail-prod`, `CloudTrail-dev`, `CloudTrail-test`, etc.

-Finally, make copies of each Panel in the CloudTrail Dashboards, and modify the search logic in each Panel so that you select the appropriate source for each environment.

-For example, for a production environment, you will add the string: `_source=CloudTrail-production` to the beginning of each search.
-Edit the names of the Panels as needed.
-This means if you have three environments then you will have three copies of the application for each of them (nine dashboards in total).